helix-editor/helix/book/src/editor.md

 - `"cursor-line"`: Inline blame is only on the line of the primary cursor.
 - `"hidden"`: Inline blame is hidden.

-The `auto-fetch` key determines under which circumstances the blame is fetched, and can be one of the following:
-- `false`: Blame for the file is fetched only when explicitly requested, such as when using `space + B` to blame the line of the cursor.
+By default (or with `auto-fetch` set to false), blame for the current file is fetched only when explicitly requested, such as when using `space + B` to display the blame for the line of the cursor.
 There may be a little delay when loading the blame.
+When `auto-fetch` is enabled, blame for the file is fetched in the background; this will have zero effect on performance of the editor, but will use a little bit extra resources.
+Directly requesting the blame with `space + B` will be instant.
+Inline blame will show as soon as the blame is available when loading new files.

 When opening new files, even with `show` set to `"all-lines"` or `"cursor-line"`, the inline blame won't show.
 It needs to be fetched first in order to become available, which can be triggered manually with `space + B`.
-- `true`: Blame for the file is fetched in the background.

-  This will have zero effect on performance of the Editor, but will use a little bit extra resources.

-  Directly requesting the blame with `space + B` will be instant.
-Inline blame will show as soon as the blame is available when loading new files.

 Change the `format` string to customize the blame message displayed.
 Variables are text placeholders wrapped in curly braces: `{variable}`.
 The following variables are available: